-Triggers for Financial Contributions.
+2.0 Triggers for Financial Contributions.

-- 1.1 When a planning application is assessed by the planning officer, the proposal is considered against adopted planning policy both local and national.
+- 2.1 When a planning application is assessed by the planning officer, the proposal is considered against adopted planning policy both local and national.
 Where a policy requires affordable housing, public open space or other contribution to mitigate the impact of the development, the first option is to meet that requirement on site.
-If this cannot be done, a financial contribution can be provided in lieu of onsite provision, so that that offsite provision can be secured. - 1.2 Affordable housing provision is sought under Black Country Core Strategy Policies DEL1: Infrastructure Provision and HOU3: Delivering Affordable Housing and the Council's own Affordable Housing SPD.
+If this cannot be done, a financial contribution can be provided in lieu of onsite provision, so that that offsite provision can be secured. - 2.2 Affordable housing provision is sought under Black Country Core Strategy Policies DEL1: Infrastructure Provision and HOU3: Delivering Affordable Housing and the Council's own Affordable Housing SPD.
 These policies require 25% of the dwellings on sites of over 15 houses or more to be provided for affordable housing.
-The tenure and type of affordable units sought will be determined on a site by site basis, based on best available information regarding housing need, site surroundings and viability considerations. - 1.3 Open Space is secured under Black Country Core Strategy Policies DEL1: Infrastructure Provision and ENV6: Open Space, Sport and Recreation and the Councils UDP Policies GP3: Planning Obligations and LC1 Urban Open Space and the SPD for Urban Open Space.
-The calculation for the contribution is made on the number of bed spaces provided on schemes of 10 or more dwellings.
+The tenure and type of affordable units sought will be determined on a site by site basis, based on best available information regarding housing need, site surroundings and viability considerations. - 2.3 Open Space is secured under Black Country Core Strategy Policies DEL1: Infrastructure Provision and ENV6: Open Space, Sport and Recreation and the Councils UDP Policies GP3: Planning Obligations and LC1 Urban Open Space and the SPD for Urban Open Space.
+The calculation for the contribution is made on the number of bed spaces provided on schemes of 10 or more dwellings. - 2.4 Viability Assessments: Where a developer considers it to be unviable to provide one or both contributions, they may undertake an independent assessment into the viability of the development.

-Viability Assessments:

-- 2.1 Where a developer considers it to be unviable to provide one or both contributions, they may undertake an independent assessment into the viability of the development.
 This should be undertaken in line with the HCA guidance in their development appraisal toolkit, details of which are freely available on the internet.
-This assessment is in turn assessed by the District Valuer at the applicant's expense and they will consider the methodology and assumptions made about the development costs. - 2.2 The audited report is then provided as evidence of viability to the planning department when the applicant is seeking to provide reduced or nil contributions.
-Where a development is shown following appraisal not to be viable, the decision maker must consider the acceptability of the development without the contribution and weigh this against any positive impact the development may have.
+This assessment is in turn assessed by the District Valuer at the applicant's expense and they will consider the methodology and assumptions made about the development costs.